Honeyberry Fruit

 * Retention: OK, drops more berries than Blizzard or Beast, but very productive

-* Bloom Time Category: Late.
+* Bloom Time Category: Latest of U of S varieties.
 Blizzard and Aurora stopped blooming 4 days earlier than Beauty in zone 2 in 2016.

 * Pollinizers: Beast, Solo™ and Maxie™, Kawai and some bloomtime overlap with other lates such as Keiko™, Tana™, Taka™, Willa™, and , Strawberry Sensation™